stellaexp/data-centric-development-project/README.md

 ## Testing

 I decided to manually test the application.
-Each page was tested on Chrome, Firefox and Safari, following the testing criteria
+Each page was tested on Chrome, Firefox, Safari, Opera, Internet Explorer using the following the testing criteria;

 1. Login page
 * Form should take a username and a pseudo password field, which does not get saved.
 * The username should be stored in a session.
-* Link to about/welcome page
+* Link to the about/welcome page.

+2. Navigation menu
+* Logo in top left corner should link to welcome/about page
+* Recipes redirects to full recipe index.
+* New redirects to 'Add recipe'.
+* Manage redirects to 'Manage Recipes' which is an overview of all recipes.
+* Logout returns user to the login page.

 2. About page
 * Username should be displayed on 'loggin in'.
-* Images should be automatically rotating order in carousel.
+* Slides should be automatically looping through the carousel.
-* Link to recipe index should be working
+* Link to recipe index should redirect user to 'Recipes'.

 3. Recipe index
-* Recipes from the database should be displaying
+* Recipes from the database should be displaying in order of submission.
-* Link to recipe working
+* Link to recipe working.

 4. Add recipe
-* Form asks for validation for each field
+* Form asks for validation for each field.
-* Allergens list displaying correctly from database
+* Allergens list displaying correctly from database.
-* Form submits correctly
+* Form submits correctly.

 4. Edit recipe
-* Correct recipe for editing
+* Correct recipe for editing.
-* Form asks for validation for each field
+* Form asks for validation for each field.
-* Allergens list displaying correctly from database
+* Allergens list displaying correctly from database.
-* Form submits correctly
+* Form submits correctly.

 5. Mange recipes
-* All recipes displaying
+* All recipes displaying.
-* Link to edit button working
+* Link to edit button working.
-* Modal for final deletion working
+* Modal for final deletion working.

 6. Logout
-* Ends user session by returning to 'login' page
+* Ends user session by returning to 'login' page.

-This has also been tested on Chrome, Firefox, Safari and tested for defensive design on Chrome's responsive viewer.
+The application has also been tested for defensive design on Chrome's responsive viewer, which includes Moto G4, Galaxy S5, Pixel 2, Pixel 2XL iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro.

 ## Deployment
 To deploy this project